Proximal Survival Analysis to Handle Dependent Right Censoring: Discussion

 There are several possible future directions for this line of research.
 First of all, nonparametric estimation like \citet{ghassami2022minimax} for nuisance functions $(H(t; D, \theta), Q(t))$ can be developed.
+However, one should note that Fredholm integral equations that are central to our identification are ill-posed in the sense that the solution varies discontinuously with the initial condition.
+This presents a major complication for nonparametric estimation and inference based on this kind of integral equations.
 Semiparametric theory can be considered, which can provide more understanding of the efficiency of possible estimators.
 The extension to a more general coarsened data structure and also biased sampling data can be considered.
 The study of the existence of a process to the integral equations in the form of \eqref{eq:eventconfbridgeiden}, \eqref{eq:eventconfbridgeideninit} or \eqref{eq:censorconfbridgeiden}, \eqref{eq:censorconfbridgeideninit} is undoubtedly of probabilistic interest.